geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-28/meeting-transcript.md

 Yeah, that's for sure.
 Cool.
 Any suggestion for how to make this merge-able?
-I mean, we definitely don't merge this, but I also don't...
+I mean, we definitely don't merge this, but I also don't..
 OK, I'll think about it.

 ##### **Geohot** [[00:52:53](https://www.youtube.com/watch?v=9_7IhCYt1Kw&t=3173)]